 Deployment Notes: You can use this field for your remarks about deployment.

-To make a new deployment to the cloud environment
+To make a new deployment to the cloud

 To deploy an application to Windows Azure, you need to build and publish it into a package file (.cspkg) and a configuration file (.cscfg).

-With Deployment Tracker, you can deploy application code into Windows Azure in two ways.
+With Deployment Tracker, you can deploy an application to Windows Azure in two ways.
 You can either download, build, publish, and deploy labeled code from TFS, or you can deploy an existing package to Windows Azure.

-To download, build, publish, and deploy labeled code from TFS:
+To download, build, and publish labeled code from TFS:

 Start Deployment Tracker, click Deploy, and then click Deploy from TFS.

-This screen is used to prepare for and initiate the deployment.
-Identify the solution, identify the Publish Settings file (download it if necessary), and identify the environment (Storage Name, Hosted Service Name, Location, and Environment).
+The window that appears is used to prepare for and initiate the deployment.
+Identify the solution, identify the Publish Settings Path (download the Publish Settings file if necessary), and identify the environment (Storage Name, Hosted Service Name, Locations, and Environment).